 - Support the advancement of Physician Assistant education and practice in the Commonwealth and the nation.

-Applications for the class anticipated to begin in 2014 are no longer being accepted.
 For 2015 admission consideration, an applicant should possess the following admissions requirements:

 - Bachelor’s Degree from an accredited college or university

 - Minimum cumulative undergraduate and graduate (if applicable) GPA of 3.0 on a 4.0 scale

 - Minimum math and science prerequisite GPA of 3.0 on a 4.0 scale